PMuchina/BSF-Reference-Panel/README.md

 # BSF-Reference-Panel
-Establishing a Reference Genome Panel and Evaluating Imputation Strategies for Low-Coverage Sequencing in Black Soldier Fly (Hermetia illucens).
+ A Haplotype Reference Panel and Genotype Imputation Framework for the Black Soldier Fly (Hermetia illucens)

 ## 📁 Repository Structure